Version 1.10 | 05 December 2023

 Your privacy is important to us

-At Bishop Fleming, we are committed to protecting and safeguarding your personal information whilst respecting your privacy.
+At Bishop Fleming, we are committed to protecting and safeguarding your personal information whilst respecting your privacy in accordance with current applicable UK Data Protection Legislation together with other laws which relate to privacy and electronic communications.

 Why do you need my personal information at all?